-- A $250 non-refundable application fee is required at the time the vendor submits the application.
+- A $250 non-refundable application fee is required once our office and VCAD approves the application.
 Checks must be made payable to The Regents of the University of California.

 - The University of California has the right to deny any request.

 Real estate and property agreements consist of licenses, leases/rentals, and easements.
 Please contact Procurement Services (email@example.com) with questions related to these types of agreements.
 Only those with delegated authority may sign these agreements.

 "Click to Pay" Agreements

 Online Agreements like social networking sites, software licenses, and cloud storage are called "Click to Pay" or "Click to Accept".
 These Agreements consist of terms that can violate the UC standing bylaws, and are difficult to manage.
 Here are some common contractual obligations to look for when asked to "Agree" to allow an app or software license to download to a UC computer: